asaadsaad/CS571-Final-Project/README.md

 Project will be evaluated based on your code quality (not quantity).

 ## Submission Requirements:
-Please make sure you submit following requirements:
+The project deadline is Wednesday 9:00 AM.
+Please make sure you submit following requirements before the deadline:
 * Detailed project plan for your daily performance (day/task/time) and submit it with your code.
 * Documentation file with full details about your backend API and frontend mobile app design structure.